A program to divert youth from the shelter system and homelessness, the Youth Diversion Program provides:

 Street Outreach Services that engage individuals who are experiencing mental illnesses and are homeless or living in shelters.
 City of Hamilton Mental Health and Street Outreach staff work in the community at many locations.

-Provides support for newcomers to adjust to their life in Canada, by providing comprehensive information, orientation, needs assessments and referrals to government programs, social services, and community resources.
+Provides support for newcomers to adjust to their life in Canada by providing comprehensive information, orientation, needs assessments, and referrals to government programs, social services, and community resources.
 Program funding provided the G